• Home

 Journey to the Heart of Discovery

 Driven by an insatiable curiosity, Charles returned to Oklahoma to help on the family farm, where hard work and patience became second nature.
 These lessons in resilience fueled his academic ambitions.
-At the University of Oklahoma, he earned his B.S., soaking in every bit of knowledge like a sponge.
+He balanced farm chores with late-night studying, often dreaming of the ocean and its hidden secrets.
+His athletic pursuits also played a significant role; as a wide receiver for the University of Oklahoma football team, he learned teamwork, perseverance, and strategic thinking—skills that would serve him well in scientific research.

 Yet, it was in California that his scientific journey truly took flight.

-At California State University, Long Beach, Charles joined the renowned Shark Lab under Dr. Donald Nelson.
+Moving across the country to California State University, Long Beach, Charles joined the renowned Shark Lab under Dr. Donald Nelson.
 Here, he delved into the mysterious world of electroreception—how sharks sense their environment through the ampullae of Lorenzini.
-His groundbreaking experiments challenged existing perceptions, revealing how sharks could detect electrical signals—a discovery that not only thrilled him but also opened new doors in understanding predator behavior.
+His groundbreaking experiments challenged existing perceptions, revealing that sharks could detect electrical signals—a discovery that not only thrilled him but also opened new doors in understanding predator behavior.
+His work attracted attention from the scientific community and cemented his reputation as an innovator.

 The Hollywood Connection and the Power of Perception